LogicEu/bez/README.md

 # bez

-Experiment on interacting, integrating and rendering bezier curves in C
+Experiment on interacting, integrating and rendering bezier curves and node graphs in C.